DaoD/TripAdvisor/README.md

 Upload wsdl document to provide services.
 The server works like UDDI.

 Client:
-Login to get trip advise including booking air ticket, hotel, car and provding advice on sightseesings.
+Login to get trip advise including booking air ticket, hotel, car and provide advice on sightseesings.